MDNA (album): Release and promotion

 In December 2011, Oseary and Live Nation Entertainment announced that they had developed a long-term plan for Madonna through which she was booked for a three-album contract with Interscope Records.
-It was the beginning of the 360 deal which the singer had signed with Live Nation in 2007, including "new studio albums, touring, merchandising, fan club/website, DVD's, music-related television and film projects and associated sponsorship agreements".
-MDNAs released date was confirmed as March 23, 2012 in Australia and Germany, and March 26 in rest of the other markets including United States.
+It was the beginning of the 360 deal which the singer had signed with Live Nation in 2007, and included "new studio albums, touring, merchandising, fan club/website, DVDs, music-related television and film projects and associated sponsorship agreements".
+MDNAs release date was confirmed as March 23, 2012, in Australia and Germany, and March 26 in other markets, including the United States.
 It was Madonna's third studio album to bear the Parental Advisory label after Erotica (1992) and American Life (2003), due to the profanity used in tracks such as "Gang Bang".
 In a 2011 year-end readers poll by Billboard, it was voted as the most anticipated album of 2012.
 An edited version of the standard edition of the album was made widely available, which completely omits the track "Gang Bang".
 An edited version of the deluxe edition was also released, which included an additional remix of "Give Me All Your Luvin'".
 The edited version of the deluxe edition was exclusively available at Wal-Mart stores in the US.

+In January 2026, Madonna added an acoustic version of "Love Spent" to the digital deluxe version of the album.